stain/mailer/README.md

 This is not intended for spam purposes, as it:

-1. Is too slow for very large volumes
+1. Is too slow for very large volumes (1s sleep pr email)
 2. Uses your regular SMTP service
 3. Does not support HTML emails or forged From addresses